South Korea appoints special foreign affairs official to monitor Trump’s tweets

 The country’s North American Affairs Bureau will now be closely screening Trump’s posts, with special attention given to tweets relating to Korea and northeast Asia, reported the JoongAng Daily.

-An officer had been assigned the task of following Mr Trump's social media missives because the Korean government "is still in the process of building ties with Trump and does not have a lot of insight into his foreign policies - like most of the world".
+An officer had been assigned the task of following Mr Trump's social media missives because the Korean government "is still in the process of building ties with Trump and

 One of Trump's most recent Korea-related Twitter proclamations was in response to the New Year address by Kim Jong-un, the North Korean dictator, who indicated that his regime was close to being able to launch an intercontinental ballistic missile capable of delivering a nuclear warhead to targets in the United States.
 "It won't happen!" declared Trump.